Aviral-tech/atlan-frontend-dashboard/README.md

 # Overview

 This project takes some input and based upon that it randomly displays data in a table.
 It also save the input and maintains a past query table where a user can easily from upto max 5 previous queries and view the result.
 It also has a table list feature where a can easily view the table along with its description and attributes.
+A user can also sort the rows by clicking upon the column headers individually.

 ## Frameworks and Packages used